There’s an old saying my grandmother used to repeat to me: It takes a week for a cold to go away, and seven days if you take something for it.

 That always made me giggle as a child, but now that we’re in the midst of yet another cold and flu season, I have to wonder: If there’s no cure for a cold, why are there so many cold and flu medicines available to us?

 Navigating that aisle in the drugstore can be tricky business.
 Should you take an expectorant?
 Cough and cold medication?
 Cold and flu?
 In pill form?
 Liquid?
 A mixture that tastes horrible but “really works?”
 Each one promises to take away your symptoms and make you feel better almost instantly.
 (If you don’t know which type of medicine does what, be sure to check out our article “Over-the-counter 101” this week on Health Local.)

 And that’s really the key when it comes to these medications – they alleviate your symptoms.
-They don’t get rid of the cold virus in your body; they just mask the runny nose, sneezing, chills, fever, sore throat, cough or whatever symptom comes with your cold.
+They don’t get rid of the cold virus in your Healthy Body; they just mask the runny nose, sneezing, chills, fever, sore throat, cough or whatever symptom comes with your cold.
 They might temporarily make you feel better, but once the effect has worn off, it’s back to square one.

 So why do we keep turning to these medications?
 I don’t know about you but when I’m sick with a cold, I’ll do just about anything to feel better.
 Yes, I know the medication won’t cure me, but if it can help me get through the day or sleep better at night without coughing, I’m all for it.

 I know what you’re thinking – when you’re sick, you need to stay home and rest.
 That’s the only real cure, and heading out into the world with a virus is not doing anyone any good.
 Just stay home until you get better.